Increased payments for farmers to protect the environment

 “By increasing the investment in these schemes, I want farmers to see this stacks up for business – whatever the size of your holding.”

-The increase in funding for environmental efforts is being paid for by ongoing annual reductions in basic payments being made to farmers, with more of the £2.4 billion annual agriculture budget now available for nature-friendly farming and schemes such as driving innovation on farms.
+The increase in funding for environmental efforts is being paid for by ongoing annual reductions in basic payments being made to farmers, with £1 billion of the £2.4 billion annual agriculture budget now available for nature-friendly farming and schemes such as driving productivity or innovation on farms.

 The Countryside Stewardship options have been assessed individually to ensure they are paying a fair price to farmers for delivering the actions to protect the countryside, taking into account rising costs.